-We have audited the financial statements of Life Healthcare Funding Limited set out on pages 10 to 25, which comprise the statement of financial position as at 30 September 2022, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Life Healthcare Limited set out on pages 10 - 28, which comprise the statement of financial position as of 30 September 2023, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Life Healthcare Funding Limited as at 30 September 2022, and its financial performance for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Companies Act of South Africa.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Life Healthcare Funding Limited as at 30 September 2023, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Companies Act of South Africa.